Compass card (British Columbia): History

+Modernization plans

+In November 2025, TransLink sent out a request for proposal for the modernization of the Compass system.
+The agency revealed that the current setup under operator Cubic has a number of technical limitations that were hindering the possibility of implementing distance-based fares as well as the implementation of a dedicated smartphone app.
+Earlier that month, TransLink rejected a proposal from Cubic to continue its role as the incumbent contractor.
+The new system's cost was estimated at $507 million.

 Card variants

 Several limited edition versions of the Compass card, including non-card form factors, have been produced by TransLink and sold at certain locations or to commemorate events.
 These items have frequently been resold on other markets by scalpers at a higher price.